4th of July Fireworks at Magic Island and Ala Moana: Family Logistics, Best Viewing Spots, What to Pack

 Magic Island Lagoon perimeter (best with kids under 8)

 The grassy lawn around the lagoon is the closest you can get without being in the water.
 Arrive by 4 p.m. for a spot.
-The lagoon itself is a swimming spot for little kids during the day, so you can let them swim to burn energy until 6, then transition to fireworks viewing.
+The lagoon itself is a swim spot for little kids during the day, so let them swim to burn energy until 6, then transition to fireworks viewing.

 Magic Island parking lot lawn (slightly less crowded)